Yancey-Blog/blog-cms-v2/README.md

 Please make sure to read the [Issue Reporting Checklist](./.github/ISSUE_TEMPLATE/bug_report.md) before opening an issue.
 Issues not conforming to the guidelines may be closed immediately.

-### Commitizen
+### Semantic Commit

 This app follows the [Angular Team's Commit Message Guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit), your commit will be checked by commitlint, please use `git cz` instead of `git commit`.
 For this reason, you should install `commitizen` globally or use `yarn commit` instead.

 ### Env File

-Creates `.env.development.local` file or other env files to cover the default environment varibles.
+Creates `.env.development.local` file or other env files to pass environment varibles.

 ## TODOs